leonWarscheck/leonAndersen/README.md

 I am passionate about TDD, functional programming and currently I am most excited about the capabilities of Remix.

-My other skills are: Audio Engineering/ Musicproduction (studied that), Psychology (trained in IFS and NLP) and Media Design (using Adobe Suite since being a kid).
+My other skills are: Audio Engineering/ Musicproduction (studied that), Psychology (trained in IFS and NLP) and Media Design (using Adobe Suite since I was 14 years).

 ---
 ### Tech Stack